Training Opportunity: Family-Engaged Case Planning in Youth Probation

 Timeline

-• December (TBD) — post-course planning session (virtual, one for each site)
+• December (TBD) — post-course planning session (virtual)

 Eligibility Criteria and Expectations for Participating Teams

-The jurisdiction must be able to establish a team with the following composition.
+Any probation department can apply for this opportunity.
+The jurisdiction must be able to establish a team with the following composition:

-• one probation administrator with the authority to make policy and practice changes;
+1. one high-level probation administrator with the authority to make policy and practice changes;

-• two or three community partners (ideally one or two young people with prior experience on probation and/or family members of young people with prior experience on probation, and one community-based organization or leader who works directly with and on behalf of young people on probation).
+3. two community partners (a young person with prior experience on probation, a family member of a young person with prior experience on probation and/or a community-based organization or leader who works directly with, and on behalf of, young people on probation).

 • The team members should:

-• Team members must be able to complete Casey’s online probation transformation training series before the launch of the family-engaged case planning training in October.
-(Estimated time required is 10 hours per individual between July and September.)
+• Team members must be able to complete Casey’s online probation transformation training series between July and September, prior to the launch of the family-engaged case planning training course.
+The estimated time required to complete the full series is 12 hours per individual, though individual pacing may vary.

-• Team members attend, actively participate in and complete all required assignments for the family-engaged case planning training course.
-Between October and December, approximately three to six hours of live training and prep work per module over five modules, for a total of approximately 24 hours.
-This does not include one-time travel time to and from Baltimore.
+• Team members attend, actively participate in and complete all required assignments for the family-engaged case planning training course between October and November.

 • The jurisdiction (team members and agency leadership) intends to implement family-engaged case planning following the training.
-Given that each jurisdiction will need to plan and tailor what works best for them, it is not expected that sites take on the full family-engaged case planning model immediately following the training.
-However, it is expected that jurisdictions create — with coaching and support from national trainers — a plan for their local family case planning transformation and the steps and timeline needed to get there.
+Given that each jurisdiction will need to plan and tailor what works best for it, sites are not expected to adopt the full family-engaged case planning model immediately following the training.
+However, it is expected that jurisdictions create a detailed work plan for their local family case planning transformation, including the steps and timeline needed to get there.
+Coaching and support from national trainers will be available to develop the work plan.

-• The jurisdiction’s designated representatives participate in post-training cross-site update calls.
+• The jurisdiction’s team participates in post-training cross-site update calls.

-• The jurisdiction covers travel and lodging costs for all team members for the October 1718 Baltimore-based modules.
-Casey will help with travel costs for community members on an as-needed basis.
+• The jurisdiction covers travel and lodging costs for all probation team members for the Nov.
+47 Baltimore-based modules.
+Casey will cover travel costs for community team members.

-• The jurisdiction provides stipends or other ways to honor the time and expertise of community partners on the team.
+• The jurisdiction provides stipends or other ways to honor the time and expertise of community partners on the team during the work planning and implementation process.
+Casey will provide stipends to community team members during the training.

 Resources on Family-Engaged Case Planning